You must register prior to recording your submission!

 - Your time keeper is responsible for calling out time calls at 1minute remaining and 30 seconds remaining as well as ensuring that the scene ends at the 4 minute mark.
 (Although, teams are not required to use all 4 minutes)

-The entire video entry (all 4 events) must be shot using one continuous camera angle, which includes event introductions, the gathering of suggestions, huddles and full scenes.
+The entire video entry (which will include all 4 events) must be shot using one continuous camera angle, which includes event introductions, the gathering of suggestions, huddles and full scenes.
+In other words, keep the camera in the same spot and position throughout the entire filming!

 - The shot doesn’t need to be a static one, though be warned that excessive zooming may make it difficult to get a sense of the full staging of the scene.